traefik/traefik/docs/configuration/backends/kubernetes.md

 The secret must be created in the same namespace as the Ingress object.

-The following limitations hold for basic auth:
+The following limitations hold for basic/digest auth:

 - The realm is not configurable; the only supported (and default) value is `traefik`.
 - The Secret must contain a single file only.